Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 This striking sports watch has recently been sold from our eBay business listing.
 Functional and eye-catching in every way, it is powered by a quality Miyota calibre OS10 quartz chronograph movement.

 The hour markers are marked by diamonds and the luminous hands contrast well against the mother-of-pearl face.
-With its fully graduated bezel, luminous hands and three prominent black sub-dials. it makes a strong presence on the wrist.
+With its fully graduated bezel, luminous hands and three prominent black sub-dials, it makes a strong statement on the wrist.

-ACCURIST 9 CARAT GOLD CASED WATCH ON AN INTEGRAL STRAP
+ACCURIST 9 CARAT GOLD CASED WATCH ON AN INTEGRAL BRACELET STRAP

 This is a very pretty and striking watch , having a champagne coloured face and a single diamond set at the “12 ” position.